Cl1117/BuiltSight_UI_edit/README.txt

 How to run this web app?
 (Using Windows)
 1. Open BuiltSight_UI_edit.sln in Visual Studio Community.
-Select branch "jsx-starting-point".
+Select branch "master".
 2. In the Solution Explorer, right click "BuiltSight_UI_edit" (with a green ball icon).
 3. Select "Open Folder in File Explorer".
 4. Locate the folder "clientapp", double click it.